noiseprotocol/noise_spec/noise.md

    can receive rapid feedback on whether MAC guesses are correct.
  * A single fixed length is simpler than supporting variable-length tags.

+The GCM security limit is 2^56 bytes because:
+ * This is 2^52 AES blocks (each block is 16 bytes).
+The limit is based on the risk of birthday collisions being used to rule out plaintext guesses.
+   The probability an attacker could rule out a random guess on a 2^56 byte plaintext is less than 1 in 1 million (roughly ((2^52)^2) / 2^128).

 Big-endian is preferred because:

  * Any Noise length fields are likely to be handled by